 To be honest, they’re really looking out for your best interest here.
 I say that because bad website design can push potential customers away.
 Google realized that most people search on a phone now and that they needed to only rank sites on page #1 that work well on a 4G network.
 They’re literally forcing you to do a better job of converting clicks to customers on your website.
 That’s a good thing! 📲💰😃

-If the majority of Google’s users searching for local businesses are on a smartphone, that means the majority of your potential customers near you do the same.
-If they have to wait half a minute for your sales page to load or if it’s so badly designed that they have to swipe back and forth to read your sale copy, just plan on them tapping back to Google and calling up your competition.
-That’s of course assuming you’re even still ranking high enough to get clicks which is still possible, just less likely in a mobile-first world.
+If the majority of Google’s users searching for local businesses are on a smartphone, that means the majority of your potential customers do the same.
+If they have to wait half a minute for your sales page to load or if they have to swipe back and forth constantly to read your sale copy, just plan on them tapping back to Google and calling up your competition.

 In the internet marketing world we use terms like ‘conversion rate optimization’ to define how we optimize a page to generate the most revenue possible from the traffic we generate for our clients.
 Design has a definite ROI for local businesses like yours as it will influence how people perceive your brand all over the web, which can directly lead to sales – or a lack thereof.